 I studied hard the many pieces needed to create an experience specifically for an audience, from branding to writing headlines - thanks to blogs such as Fizzle, the Four hour work week, Smart Blogger, Seth Godin and many more.

-I studied psychology, the human needs and what drives us.
+I studied psychology, spirituality, the human needs and what drives us.

 Where I'm going?